kby-ai/FaceAttribute-iOS/README.md

   let faceBoxes = FaceSDK.faceDetection(image, param: param)
   ```

-  This function requires two parameters: a UIImage object and a FaceDetectionParam object that enables various processing functionalities.
+  This function requires two parameters: a `UIImage` object and a `FaceDetectionParam` object that enables various processing functionalities.

-  The function returns a list of FaceBox objects.
+  The function returns a list of `FaceBox` objects.

 #### - Create Templates

-  The FaceSDK provides a function that can generate a template from a UIImage image.
-This template can then be used to verify the identity of the individual captured in the image.
+  The `FaceSDK` provides a function that can generate a `template` from a `UIImage` image.
+This template can then be used to verify the identity of the individual image captured.

   ```swift
   let templates = FaceSDK.templateExtraction(image, faceBox: faceBox)
   ```

-  The SDK's template extraction function takes two parameters: a UIImage object and an object of FaceBox.
+  The `SDK`'s `template` extraction function takes two parameters: a `UIImage` object and an object of `FaceBox`.

-  The function returns a Data, which contains the template that can be used for person verification.
+  The function returns a `Data`, which contains the `template` that can be used for person verification.

 #### - Calculation similiarity

-  The "similarityCalculation" function takes a byte array of two templates as a parameter.
+  The `similarityCalculation` function takes a byte array of two `template`s as a parameter.

   ```swift
   let similarity = FaceSDK.similarityCalculation(templates, templates2: personTemplates)